 First, we note that the IRA does not require that the Secretary balance the concerns of state and local jurisdictions.
 However, with respect to this question, we feel the current regulations adequately address the concerns of state and local jurisdictions, and the concerns of the public as well.
-As many tribes stated, it would be a serious mistake to afford increased input to state and local jurisdictions and the public with respect to tribal trust acquisitions.
+It would be a serious mistake to afford increased input to state and local jurisdictions and the public with respect to tribal trust acquisitions.